-“Got Water?” project announces 2019 hydration station schools
+“Got Water?” project announces 2020 hydration station schools!

-Six more Madison schools have been notified that they will receive new water bottle refilling stations this spring, thanks to the “Got Water?” project.
-Madison Water Utility’s partnership with the Madison Metropolitan School District and the Healthy Kids Collaborative based at American Family Children's Hospital helps children make healthy beverage choices by giving them easy access to water.
+Five more Madison schools are getting hydration stations, thanks to the “Got Water?” initiative.
+New water bottle refilling stations will be installed this spring at Midvale, Hawthorne, Mendota, and Stephens elementary schools along with Toki Middle School.
+Now in its 6th year, the partnership between Madison Water Utility, Madison Metropolitan School District, and the Healthy Kids Collaborative based at American Family Children's Hospital helps children make healthy beverage choices by giving them easy access to water at school.

-The initiative also provides new water bottles for every child and staff member at each school and a school-wide celebration where kids can learn about the importance of clean water and conservation.
+The initiative also provides new water bottles for every child and staff member at each school and a school-wide celebration with Madison Water Utility’s Water Wagon where kids can learn about the importance of clean water and conservation.

 All “Got Water?” hydration station schools: